Aimed Toward the Light

 Sadly, the losses did not slow down even then; two more people I cared deeply about took their leave of this planet between those mid-October losses and just shortly after Christmas.
 Poof!
 Like lights gone suddenly dark upon the water.

-When I think back on the things that have unfolded I feel like I’ve moved through like a child’s spinning top or, one of those silly thick, bright plastic, Weeble Wobble figures.
-It’s like fate or, God has set me into motion on the other side.
+When I think back on the things that have unfolded, I feel like I’ve moved through like a child’s spinning top or, one of those silly thick, bright plastic Weeble Wobble figures.
+It’s like fate or God has set me into motion on the other side.
 I’m tucking.
 I’m rolling!
 I’m rising again.
-I recognize the enormous ways I’ve been gifted through it all, but I am only now becoming aware of how much I’ve missed of the fine details in the middle.
+I recognize the enormous ways I’ve been gifted through it all, but I am only now becoming aware of how much I’ve missed the fine details in the middle.

-Equally distressing have been the times I’ve been moving along and fine.
-Like the time in the Subway sandwich shop on Vashon Island in Washington when I was speaking with a friend (even now I cannot tell you why I was even there…on Vashon at that time) and she said a few short words about the text messages, I had sent to her the day after the child died.
+Equally distressing has been the times I’ve been moving along and fine.
+Like the time in the Subway sandwich shop on Vashon Island in Washington when I was speaking with a friend (even now, I cannot tell you why I was even there…on Vashon at that time), and she said a few short words about the text messages, I had sent to her the day after the child died.

 I was powerless as sudden and acute grief howled through me.
 I sat in that restaurant for less than a minute, and I cried harshly, barking out a few ragged sobs.
 I was, for a moment, completely unable to stop myself.
 I watched more than a little horrified at myself as a father and his two young children at a nearby table froze and began watching me warily.
 I recovered very quickly but had been blown away by the swiftness of the way it had overtaken me.

 That’s pretty much been me all year.
 Bouncing up, saying, “I’m fine!”, And moving on.
 I’ve stayed busy.
-Sometimes my “busy” has been with physical exercise or spirituality and were of service to others.
+Sometimes my “busy” has been with physical exercise or spirituality and was of service to others.
 Sometimes I find myself stuck in that comfortable, well-worn groove of my default mode.
-I’ll return to the exact opposite lands that I’ve worked so hard to come away from over these last several years, and I’ll find I’ve become, quite easily again what I like to call a huddled-up lump of donut huffing couch buffalo!
+I’ll return to the exact opposite lands that I’ve worked so hard to come away from over these last several years, and I’ll find I’ve become, quite easily again, what I like to call a huddled-up lump of donut-huffing couch buffalo!

 Sometimes I have felt physically unable to find even the breath to start to speak.
 At other times, I have not been able to remain at home.
 I’ve flung together quick trips and getaways and been unable to be quiet as I’ve buried myself in the middle of a social herd.
 I’ve fled to hotel rooms and kept myself busy in a million distracted ways.